Welcome To Your Client Resources Center

 Deli meats are loaded with additives (especially nitrates and nitrites).
 There are some specialized deli meats and sausages labeled as uncured which have no nitrates or other food additives and preservatives.
 These may be used moderately.

-Cow milk does not do a body good!
+Cow milk does a body bad!

 If using yogurt, goat would be preferable to cow, make sure it has a live bacterial culture and no added sugar, or other sweetener added to it.
+Coconut yogurt or keifer would even be better for most.

 Ice cream and frozen yogurt are complete junk with all the additives, sugar, and milk.